 Emergencies and disasters are unpredictable and often strike without warning.
 It is essential that all Notre Dame College faculty, staff, students, and visitors respond quickly and appropriately to emergency situations in order to reduce the risk of injury and property damage.
 The Notre Dame College Campus Emergency Procedures Manual provides essential information to guide you in reacting to various emergencies.
 The manual serves as a quick reference guides to inform you what steps to take to protect yourself, and what actions will be implemented by emergency responders, should an emergency situation arise.
-This information is also readily available through the 911Shield Campus Alert System App which can be downloaded to your smart phone.
+This information is also readily available through the Alertus+ app which can be downloaded to your smart phone.

 Few emergencies pose a significant continuing threat to the safety of faculty, staff, and students.
-In these situations, the 911Shield Campus Alert System will be activated to inform all members of the College Community of the event.
+In these situations, the Alertus system will be activated to inform all members of the College Community of the event.
 The messages will provide a brief description of the emergency and what steps everyone should take.
 These alerts will be sent through cell phones, landline phones, and e-mail.

 EMERGENCY PHONE NUMBERS